-The "Mobility of the Future" programme (research theme "Vehicle Technologies") supports the development of components for alternative drive systems, lightweight components and vehicles as well as automotive electronics and connected/automated vehicles, but the focus is not on electric mobility infrastructure or demonstration projects.
+The mobility calls in the Technology mission area of the BMK's Mobility 2026 RTI agenda address the development of components for alternative drive systems, lightweight components and vehicles as well as automotive electronics and connected/automated vehicles.
+The focus of these calls, however, is not on electric mobility infrastructure or demonstration projects.